jayraj2498/PowerBi_Credit_card_Fianantial_DashBoard/readme.md

-## this project demonstrates the creation of a comprehensive credit card dashboard using Power BI.
+## This project demonstrates the creation of a comprehensive credit card dashboard using Power BI.
 It covers data extraction from a SQL database, data processing and DAX queries, dashboard design, and sharing insights.
 The project aims to provide real-time insights into credit card operations, enabling stakeholders to monitor and analyze performance efficiently.

 - Devlope Comprehensive credit card weekly dashborad provides real time weekly insight  insights